tikv/website/content/deep-dive/monitoring/prometheus.md

 ### Counter

-A counter stores the totality of some value at each point in time.
+A counter monotonically increases.
+It tends to store the totality of some value at each point in time.
 Therefore, it is easy to calculate the _increment_ during a period.
 Divided by time, we can also get its growth rate.

 For example, TiKV [defines][ce] the `tikv_engine_cache_efficiency` counter [to count][inc] block cache hits and misses of RocksDB.
 When there are block